Skip to main content

 Flow Details

-1. Authentication Start: Enter the email address (or ID) and password on the frontend, generate SRP_A, and send it to the backend (the password is not sent).
+1. Start authentication: Enter email (or ID) and password on the frontend, generate SRP_A, and send it to the backend (the password is not sent).

-2. Challenge Info Acquisition: The backend sends SRP_A to the SaaSus Platform Auth API's /sign-in.
+2. Get challenge info: The backend sends SRP_A to the SaaSus Platform Auth API's /sign-in.

-4. Challenge Info Forwarded: The backend returns the challenge information to the frontend.
+4. Forward challenge info: The backend returns the challenge info to the frontend.

-5. Signature Generation and Transmission: The frontend generates a signature (PASSWORD_CLAIM_SIGNATURE, etc.) using the received challenge information and sends it to the backend.
+5. Generate and send signature: The frontend generates the signature (PASSWORD_CLAIM_SIGNATURE, etc.) and sends it to the backend.

-6. Verification Request: The backend sends the signature and challenge information to the SaaSus Platform Auth API's /sign-in/challenge.
+6. Request verification: The backend sends the signature and challenge info to the SaaSus Platform Auth API's /sign-in/challenge.

-7. Token Issuance: Upon successful authentication, ID token, access token, and refresh token are returned to the backend.
+7. Issue tokens: On successful authentication, ID, access, and refresh tokens are returned to the backend.

-8. Token Storage: The backend returns the tokens to the frontend via HttpOnly Cookies.
+8. Save tokens: The backend returns the tokens to the frontend in HttpOnly Cookies.

-The SRP (Secure Remote Password) protocol never transmits the password in plaintext over the network.
-Authentication is performed through hashing and SRP calculations, making it secure even against man-in-the-middle attacks.
-Since completing SRP calculations on the frontend alone is complex, this sample application demonstrates an architecture where the frontend handles SRP_A and signature generation, while the backend mediates communication with the SaaSus Platform API.
+The SRP (Secure Remote Password) protocol does not transmit the password itself in plain text over the network.
+Authentication is performed via hashing and SRP calculations, providing secure authentication even against man-in-the-middle attacks.
+Because completing SRP calculations entirely on the frontend is complex, this sample application generates SRP_A and signatures on the frontend while the backend mediates communication with the SaaSus Platform API.

-The following challenge types may be returned from the SaaSus Platform Auth API:
+The challenges returned from the SaaSus Platform Auth API include:

-PASSWORD_VERIFIERStandard password verificationSend challenge response to obtain tokens
+PASSWORD_VERIFIERNormal password verificationSend the challenge response and obtain tokens

-NEW_PASSWORD_REQUIREDPassword change required on first loginPrompt for new password and send challenge again
+NEW_PASSWORD_REQUIREDPassword change on first loginPrompt for new password and re-send the challenge

 Sample Application Structure

-The sample application in this implementation guide is built with the following stack:
+The sample application for this implementation guide is published in the following repository.

 FrontendReact + TypeScript